LEAVE FUR BEHIND – YOU CAN NOW ASK FOR A FUR FREE EUROPE

 Fur farming has a significant environmental impact and it poses a serious threat to native biodiversity.
 Fur production has been and continues to be responsible for biodiversity loss on a massive scale considering past introductions and ongoing escapes of invasive alien species from fur farms.
 Having escaped from fur farms, the American mink is now widespread throughout the EU causing significant adverse impacts on European native wildlife.
 The environmental impact of fur is many times higher than that of other common textiles, including faux fur.
 The dressing and dyeing of fur involves the use of toxic chemicals.
 In terms of land pollution by toxic metals, fur dressing and dyeing is ranked in the top five highest pollution-intensity industries.
 Pollution from fur factory farms often has a devastating effect on local water bodies, soil, and air quality.

-ADDITIONAL INFO
+ADDITIONAL INFO AND UPDATES

 On Thursday 6 October 2022, the Intergroup on the Welfare and Conservation of Animals held a dedicated session at the European Parliament in Strasbourg to discuss on “The case for a Fur Free Europe”.